 The tests were implemented on top of ECM-2.0.
 The simulations were performed following the the common test conditions [2].
-Table 1 shows the overall results for RA and LDB tests compared to ECM-2.0.
+Table 1-3 show the overall results for RA and LDB tests for test 1, 2, and 3 compared to ECM-2.0.

+Test 1 (4 distance offsets)